scotty369/Personal----Projects/Statistical_Model.html.md

 :::

-Among offenders, White individuals and African Americans are represented in the highest proportions, suggesting that these groups are more frequently involved in criminal incidents.
-This observation may reflect broader societal, economic, or structural factors that influence crime rates and should be further examined to identify underlying causes.

-When examining victims, it appears that White individuals are more likely to be affected.
-This pattern underscores the need to explore potential connections between offender demographics and victimization trends, considering factors such as geographic location, socio-economic context, and interpersonal dynamics.
+The race distributions indicate that both White and African American individuals are most commonly represented among offenders, which may suggest broader societal or economic factors at play.
+On the victim side, White individuals appear to be more frequently victimized, which warrants further exploration into the intersection of race, geographic location, and social dynamics.

 # Visualizations of Sex

-These graphs examine the gender distribution, indicating whether males or females dominate certain roles in incidents.
+These graphs examine the distribution of gender among offenders and victims, revealing patterns in male and female involvement in criminal incidents.

 ::: {.cell}